 As the hearing concluded Judge Brewer denied any punitive damages in the case stating that he didn’t want to place any undue stress or financial burden on the small organization causing them additional hardship.
 He did not immediately rule on the case but instead put his ruling on hold to review all admitted evidence and weigh witness testimony.

 On May 10th the court filed the decision ordering Rough Road Rescue to return Patterson’s dog.
-Defendants were ordered to deliver Mack to the Perry County Sheriff’s Department and if they failed to do so the sheriff should retake the dog and return him to Patterson.
+Defendants were ordered to deliver Mack to the Perry County Sheriff’s Department and if they failed to do so the sheriff was instructed to retake the dog and return him to Patterson.

 In addition, legal counsel for the rescue filed a Writ of Prohibition with the Missouri Eastern District Court of Appeals demanding the Honorable Craig D. Brewer file an answer on his ruling to deny the motion.
 Judge Brewer’s answer must be filed by May 26.